Closer to Me

 "Closer to Me" is a song by English boyband Five.
 It was released on 22 October 2001 as the second single from their third studio album, Kingsize (2001).
-The song peaked at No. 4 on the UK Singles Chart and was Five's final British release, with the band breaking up after doing promotional appearances for it.
+The song peaked at No. 4 on the UK Singles Chart and was Five's final British release, with the band breaking up after doing promotional appearances for it; follow-up single "Rock the Party" was ultimately included on a second CD single of "Closer to Me" in the UK, released on 26 November.
 The video for the song was directed by Max & Dania and features various vintage band footage.